 O-shogatsu is the biggest festival of the year.
-Most of the country remains closed until the 3rd of January and it's a great time to witness events such as Hatsuhinode (first sunrise of the year) from a snow topped mountain, or Hatsumode (the first shrine visit).
+Most of the country remains closed until the 3rd January and it's a great time to witness events such as Hatsuhinode (first sunrise of the year) from a snow-capped mountain, or Hatsumode (the first shrine visit).
 The Japanese are also good at throwing huge Bonenkai (end of year) parties, which is where you are supposed to leave the old year's troubles and worries behind.
 It's also a good time to enjoy the Japanese alps and snow monkeys.

 Seijinshiki, Coming of Age ceremony (January)